PrathameshDhande22/Java-Tutorial/content/Observer Pattern.md

 ---
 ## Definition

 It Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
-Just like the Subscription, as long as you take the subscription you will get the updates, when you invoke the Subscription you will stop getting the updates or say the services.
+Just like the Subscription, as long as you take the subscription you will get the updates, when you revoke the Subscription you will stop getting the updates or say the services.

 ---
 ## Real World Analogy